Skip to content

 Feature Prioritization: The MoSCoW Method

-I use the MoSCoW method to categorize every feature request from clients.
+The MoSCoW method categorizes every feature request.
 This is the single most important exercise before writing a line of code:

 A typical MVP should include 5-8 "Must Have" features and 1-2 "Should Have" features.
 If your Must Have list exceeds 10 features, you are not building an MVP.
 You are building a full product, and your timeline and budget should reflect that.